JCSDA-internal/ioda-converters/src/ncar/obs2ioda/obs2ioda-v1/README.md

 ```
 Compile: cd obs2ioda-v1/src; make
 ```
+## Converting PREPBUFR and BUFR files
 ```
 Usage: obs2ioda.x [-i input_dir] [-o output_dir] [bufr_filename(s)_to_convert] [-split]
 ```
 If [-i input_dir] [-o output_dir] are not specified in the command line, the default is the current working directory.
 If [bufr_filename(s)_to_convert] is not specified in the command line, the code looks for file name, **prepbufr.bufr** (also **satwnd.bufr**, **gnssro.bufr**, **amsua.bufr**, **airs.bufr**, **mhs.bufr**, **iasi.bufr**, **cris.bufr**), in the input/working directory.
 If the file exists, do the conversion, otherwise skip it.
-If specify -split, the converted file will contain hourly data.
+If specify ``-split``, the converted file will contain hourly data.

 > obs2ioda.x -i input_dir -o output_dir prepbufr.gdas.YYYYMMDD.tHHz.nr